magnetikonline/sass-structure/README.md

 - Variables, placeholder selectors, function and mixins that are used solely within this module are named in a consistent form of `$mModuleName_variableName` to avoid clashes with other parts of the project.

 ### Components
-Sass styles that are shared across multiple [modules](#modules) are defined in a [[sassroot]/component](example/component) file, using the `@extend` directive and [placeholder selectors](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_) which by design encourage style reuse without repeating styling blocks.
+Sass styles that are shared across multiple [modules](#modules) are defined in a [[sassroot]/component](example/component) file, using `@extend` directives combined with [placeholder selectors](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_), which by design encourage reuse without repeating style blocks.

-They could be your feature box border/shadow treatments, button styles, heading treatments, blog post body text typography, etc.
+They could be items such as:
+- Feature box border/shadow treatments
+- Button styles
+- Heading treatments
+- Blog post body text typography

-For example if we now decide that the `.navigationarea` treatment in our `module/pageheader.scss` module above has some reuse elsewhere in our project (e.g. we decide to have navigation look/feel repeated in the footer) we create a `component/navigationarea.scss` component file:
+For example if we now decide that the `.navigationarea` treatment in the `module/pageheader.scss` module has reuse elsewhere in our project (e.g. we decide to have navigation look/feel repeated in the footer) we could create a `component/navigationarea.scss` component file of:

 ```scss
 $cNavigationArea_width: 60px;